-The following table details the aggregate fees billed by PricewaterhouseCoopers LLP, our independent registered public accounting firm, for fiscal years 2017 and 2016:
+The following table details the aggregate fees billed by PricewaterhouseCoopers LLP, our independent registered public accounting firm, for fiscal years 2018 and 2017:

-2017 2016
+2018 2017

-Audit Fees (1) \$ 4,259,761 \$ 3,918,256
+Audit Fees (1) \$4,614,264 \$4,259,761

-Audit-Related Fees (2) 458,982 390,123
+Audit-Related Fees (2) 300,000 458,982

-Tax Fees (3) 1,624,396 70,000
+Tax Fees (3) 1,080,366 1,624,396

 All Other Fees (4) 2,893 2,893

-Total \$ 6,346,032 \$ 4,381,272
+Total \$5,997,523 \$6,346,032

-- (1) Represents fees for professional services rendered for the audit of our annual consolidated financial statements, reviews of our interim consolidated financial statements, reviews of documents filed with the SEC, evaluation of the effectiveness of Quanta's internal control over financial reporting, state licensing pre-qualification filings, and financial statement audits of certain of our subsidiaries, as well as out-of-pocket expenses incurred in the performance of audit services. - (2) Represents fees for professional services rendered for other assurance and related services that are reasonably related to the performance of the audit or review of our consolidated financial statements, including fees for consultations related to the impact of final or proposed rules, standards or interpretations by the SEC, Financial Accounting Standards Board or other regulatory or standard-setting bodies, consultations related to financial, tax and Foreign Corrupt Practices Act due diligence work associated with potential acquisitions, and consultations in connection with Quanta's correspondence with the SEC or other regulatory authorities, as well as out-of-pocket expenses incurred in the performance of audit-related services. - (3) Represents fees for professional services rendered for tax planning, compliance and advice related to U.S. federal, state and local matters, international matters and review of U.S. federal, state and local and international tax returns. - (4) Represents fees for accounting research software tools.
+- Represents fees for professional services rendered for the audit of our annual consolidated financial statements, reviews of our interim consolidated financial statements, reviews of our interim consolidated financial statements. with the SEC, audits related to the implementation of consolidated reporting software, evaluation of the effectiveness of Quanta's internal control over financial reporting, state licensing pre-gualification filings, and financial statement audits of certain of our subsidiaries, as well as out-of-pocket expenses incurred in the performance of audit services - Represents fees for professional services rendered for other assurance and related services that are reasonably related to the performance of the audit or review of our consolidated financial statements, including fees for consultations related to the impact of final or proposed rules, standards or interpretations by the SEC.
+Financial Accounting Standards Board or other regulatory or standard-setting bodies and consultations related to financial, tax and Foreign Corrupt Practices Act due diligence work associated with potential acquisitions, as well as out-of-pocket expenses incurred in the performance of audit-related services. - Represents fees for professional services rendered for tax planning, compliance and advice related to U.S. federal, state and local matters, international matters, review of U.S. federal, state and local and international tax returns and consulting and implementation of certain tax restructuring transactions. - Represents fees for accounting research software tools.

 The Audit Committee has reviewed the services performed by PricewaterhouseCoopers LLP and the related fees and has considered whether the provision of non-audit services by PricewaterhouseCoopers LLP is compatible with maintaining independence of PricewaterhouseCoopers LLP.
-During 2017, no fees for services outside the scope of audit, review, or attestation that exceed the waiver provisions of 17 CFR 210.2-01(c)(7)(i)(C) were approved by the Audit Committee.
+During 2018, no fees for services outside the scope of audit, review, or attestation that exceed the waiver provisions of 17 CFR 210.2-01(c)(7)(i)(C) were approved by the Audit Committee.